vigata/vgtmpeg/README.md

   * Alberto Vigata [@godromo](http://twitter.com/godromo) - lead developer

-Special thanks to all those who have contributed to ffmpeg over the years making it such a transforming and indispensable library for multimedia projects through the years
+Special thanks to all those who have contributed to ffmpeg over the years making it such a transforming and indispensable library for multimedia projects

 ## License